 To ensure on-time delivery and increase fleet productivity it’s crucial for businesses to constantly intimate drivers with the shortest and most convenient route to a customer’s location.

 A delivery management system can give businesses real-time visibility into where their vehicles, is the vehicle's capacity being used to it's fullest are and how much time is being spent idling.
 This not only gives supply chain and logistics executives better control over their fleet but also helps to minimize spoilage.It also helps delivery managers quickly respond to unprecedented driver behaviour like over speeding, unneccessary braking and more.

-Advanced delivery management solutions empower businesses to be completely transparent with delivery processes.
+Advanced delivery management solutions empower businesses to be completely transparent with delivery management processes.
 Customers waiting for deliveries can easily know where their parcels are, who is going to deliver, when will it arrive, if there are any delays and more.
 Customers can also chat with service agents to escalate queries.

 Modern customers are mostly on the go.
 Ecommerce delivery management software allows customers to change delivery location as and when they want.
 This makes the delivery process flexible and increases customer loyalty.